gabyx/HPCJobConfigurator/README.md

   Important stuff to be documented:
   - ${Job:localDir} might only become a valid absolut path if fully expanded by Bash on a cluster (might contain Job specific variable such as $TMPDIR which are not clear at configuration time)
-    However, this is rarely used in practive and absolute paths to the local directory on each node on the cluster is suggested.
-However, do not store the value ${Job:localDir} in configuration files which are not Bash scripts!
+    However, this is rarely used in practice and absolute paths to the local directory on each node on the cluster is suggested.
+When using env. variables inside ${Job:localDir}, do not store the value ${Job:localDir} in configuration files which are not Bash scripts (because env. variables do not get expanded)!
 If you need localDir hand it to your executable and deal with it.

 ## Dependencies